Stephen Van Rensselaer: Early career

 On his 21st birthday, Van Rensselaer took possession of Rensselaerswyck, his family's 1,200 square mile (3,072 km2) estate, and began a long tenure as lord of the manor.
 Van Rensselaer desired to profit from the land, but was extremely reluctant to sell it off.
-Instead, he developed the land by granting perpetual leases at moderate rates; Van Rensselaer derived a steady rental income from his property, while tenants were able to become successful farmers without having to pay a large purchase price up front.
+Instead, he developed the land by granting perpetual leases at moderate rates; Van Rensselaer derived a steady rental income from his property while retaining timber, water, and mineral rights, while tenants were able to become successful farmers without having to pay a large purchase price up front.
 This meant that they could invest more in their operations, which led to increased productivity in the area.
 Over time, Van Rensselaer became landlord to more than 80,000 tenants.
 He generally proved to be a lenient landlord; he accepted produce such as grain and firewood in place of cash for rent payments, and when tenants found themselves in financial difficulty, he usually preferred to accept late or partial payments rather than evict them.
 One facet of the leases Van Rensselaer granted was the "quarter-sale"—tenants who sold their leases were required to pay Van Rensselaer one fourth of the sale price or one additional year's rent.
 Over time, this requirement became a point of contention between Van Rensselaer and the tenants, which in part led to the Anti-Rent War.

 In the 1790 United States census, it was recorded that he owned fifteen slaves.
 By the time of the 1830 census, he had none, in keeping with New York's gradual emancipation law, under which all enslaved people in the state were freed by 1827.
 Van Rensselaer later became an advocate of enabling African Americans to emigrate to colonies in Africa, such as Liberia, and he served as a vice president of the Albany Auxiliary Society and the American Colonization Society.

 In 1791, Van Rensselaer was one of the incorporators of the Albany Library, which evolved over time into the Albany Public Library, and he was chosen to serve on the board of trustees.
 In 1797, Van Rensselaer was an organizer of the Albany and Schenectady Turnpike Company, and served on its board of directors.